What matters: it's time to talk more seriously about food supply

 It’s not just the United States – The UN warned this month that the response to the epidemic is threatening the global food supply.

-CNN’s Jessie Yeung summed up the report: “Border closures, movement restrictions and disruption in the shipping and aviation sectors have made it more difficult to continue food production

-and transporting goods internationally, which places countries with few alternative food sources at high risk.
+CNN’s Jessie Yeung summed up the report: “Border closures, movement restrictions and disruptions in the shipping and aviation industries have made it more difficult to continue food production and the transportation of goods to Canada. internationally – which puts countries with few alternative food sources at high risk. “

 She also pointed out that massive companies like Nestlé and Unilever had warned of a food crisis and stressed that the food supply chain was international.
 The United States depends on other countries for its food supply.
 Other countries, in turn, rely on the United States.
 Here are data on agricultural imports and exports maintained by the USDA